dvanoni/notero/README.md

     > 4. Search for and select your integration in the **Search for connections...** menu.

       <details>
-        <summary>Example of share settings from the Notion documentation</summary>
+        <summary>Example of connection settings from the Notion documentation</summary>
         <img
           alt="Share database with integration"
           src="https://files.readme.io/3e5cb5b-share-database-with-integration.gif"